 This is not your traditional campfire.
-Rather, it seems more liquid-like (or maybe even a tad like a ghost).
-Still, this would be a great fit for sites that rely more on illustrations to tell their story.
+Instead, it seems more liquid-like (or maybe even a tad like a ghost).
+Still, this would be an excellent fit for sites that rely more on illustrations to tell their story.
 The movements are subtle and, despite the uniqueness of the look, still recognizable.

 Here’s a different take on fire.
-Having a full-width background of raging orange and yellow flames could be a little too intense.
+A full-width background of raging orange and yellow flames could be too intense.
 This snippet offers a great alternative.
 A still photo of flames sits in the background, while hundreds of tiny particles act as sparks, dancing their way around them.
 The effect is something to behold.

 Burning up the Web

 Sure, the use of fire effects isn’t appropriate for every website.
-But there are a number of potential use cases.
-Sites that focus on specific topics such as camping, the outdoors or even scary stories could be a fit.
+But there are several potential use cases.
+Sites that focus on specific topics, such as camping, the outdoors, or even scary stories, could be a fit.
 You might even see it implemented on the official site of the next big action movie.